Birding Carpish with Golden-backed Mountain Tanager and Junin Grebe.

 Day 0.

-We recommend an easy day in Lima this morning such as Pantanos de Villa and Pucusana or if you want something more intense such as a day trip to Santa Eulalia Canyon.
-Very comfortable night bus to Huanuco leaving Lima at 10 PM - this way we get a gradual aclimatization over the next five days.
-There is a flight service to Huanuco also but it leaves mid-morning and you thus lose a birding day and need to add a hotel night in Huanuco.
+We recommend an easy day in Lima this morning, such as Pantanos de Villa and Pucusana, or if you want something more intense, such as a day trip to Santa Eulalia Canyon.
+There is a very comfortable night bus to Huanuco leaving Lima at 8.30 PM.
+This way, we get a gradual acclimatization over the next five days.
+There is also a flight service to Huanuco, but it leaves mid-morning, and you would lose a birding day, or you would need to add a hotel night in Huanuco.
 Let us know if this is your preferred option.

 Day 1.